TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 ```

+Formal tests for population normality and equal population variances are
+  often recommended in conjunction with ANOVA testing.
+These checks of
+  departures from assumptions are particularly relevant if your sample sizes
+  are well below 30.
+When sample sizes are larger than 30, it is likely that
+  the tests for departures from normality or equal variances will be powerful
+  enough to detect even small departures, which at these sample sizes are
+  irrelevant.
+When using larger sample size, more cursory checks for dramatic
+  departures from assumptions are more appropriate.

+Like the t-test, the ANOVA test is sensitive to outliers, which are most
+  easily detected by plotting residuals (differences between observed values
+  and values predicted from the model).
+One simple way to look for outliers is
+  by looking in the residual distribution for observations more than 3-standard
+  deviations away from the mean (this mean is always zero for ANOVA residuals).

-Assumptions checked by looking at distributions of residuals. should be
+Other assumptions can also be checked by looking at the distribution of residuals
-  normally distributed with similar variance within each group.
-Quantile-
+  Residuals should be normally distributed with a common variance (corresponding to
+  equal variances within each population).
+Quantile-quantile normal plot function
-  quantile normal plot `qqnorm()` plots the corresponding percentile values from
+  `qqnorm()` plots the corresponding percentile values from a variable (here the
-  a variable (here the residuals from the ANOVA fit) against the expected
+  residuals from the ANOVA fit) against the expected percentile values from a
+  matched normal distribution.
+In the default case, the variable values are matched
-  percentile values from a normal distribution with the same mean and sd.
+  to a normal distribution whose 25th percentile value and 75th percentile value
-  The related function `qqplot()` allows you to graphically compare the variable
-  against any distribution or against another dataset.
+  match those of the observations on the variable.
+If the residuals are normally
+  distributed, they should fall along a straight line drawn by the `qqline()`
+  function.

 If there appear to be worrisome departures from assumptions, one can opt to use the R
   function `kruskall.test()` to perform a 'rank' test (or rank transform the data and do
-  a regular `aov()`) instead, but both of these approaches are also plagued by
+  a regular `aov()`) instead of ANOVA.
+But both of these approaches are also plagued by
   assumptions that can be hard to strictly meet.
 Furthermore, the Kruskall test null
   hypothesis is about medians, not means, so is not strictly comparable with ANOVA.
-  Fortunately, as was mentioned earlier, the ANOVA is fairly robust to violations of
+  Fortunately, as was mentioned earlier, as long as sample sizes are large and
-  assumptions.

-In general, if the data within each group are symmetrically distributed about the group
-  mean (you can plot residuals of each group separately to look at this) and each group is
-  represented by a very similar number of observations (ideally should design them to
-  be identical, but a missing value here or there should be ok), results from ANOVA is
-  usually fairly robust to minor departures from normality of residuals or even two-fold
+  nearly equal, the ANOVA is fairly robust to violations of assumptions.
-  differences in standard deviation (4-fold for the variance) within different groups.
-  Outliers are a bigger worry.
-One simple way to look for outliers is in the residual
-  distribution for observations more than 3-standard deviations away from the residual
-  mean (the residual mean is always zero).

 The linear modeling framework and resampling methods that will be introduced in the next
   two lessons provide additional ways to examine the robustness of our conclusions from ANOVA
   to deviations from the underlying assumptions.

-Testing for normality and homogeneity: tests get more powerful as the number of samples
-  increases, which is when the assumptions matter least.

 ```
 ## plot residuals:

 nrow(dat)
-res <- residuals(rslt)
+res <- residuals(fit)
 summary(res)
 length(res)
 plot(res / sd(res))                    ## no residuals more than 3 * sd from 0